 Finally, after a hard day’s work, Millie wraps things up around 5.30–6.00pm.

-What Evans & Partners can offer
+What the firm can offer

-When she’s not working in the office, Millie works toward completing a number of accreditations through the Stockbrokers Association of Australia – just one of many learning and development opportunities available through Evans & Partners.
+When she’s not working in the office, Millie works toward completing a number of accreditations through the Stockbrokers Association of Australia – just one of many learning and development opportunities available through Evans and Partners.